foliant-docs/docs/src/config.md

 ### `!include`

-The `!include` modifier allows to insert content from another YAML-file.
+The `!include` modifier allows inserting content from another YAML-file.

 For example, if your chapters list has grown so big, that you want to keep it separately from the main config, you can put it into `chapters.yml` file and include it in `foliant.yml`: